Open Market Operations (OMO)

 What are the open market operations in India?

-Open Market Operations (OMO) in India refers to the buying and selling of government securities by the Reserve Bank of India (RBI) in the open market to regulate liquidity in the banking system and control inflation.
+In India, Open Market Operations (OMO) refer to the Reserve Bank of India’s (RBI) purchase and sale of government securities in the open market to manage liquidity in the banking system and regulate inflation.

 Why is it called open market operations?